 Wire Load Model.
-A timing model used in pre-layout to estimate a net delay based on the fan-out.
+A timing model used in pre-layout to estimate a net delay based on the fan-out. d on the fan-out.

 Product Support

 The Microsemi SoC Products Group backs its products with various support services including a Customer Technical Support Center and Non-Technical Customer Service.
 This appendix contains information about contacting the SoC Products Group and using these support services.